scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 ### Fallback

 The non-grid fallback uses CSS floats and percentage widths to define column placement.
-There are a few helpful SASS mixins included in Layout that simplify any width calculations.
+There are a few helpful SASS mixins included in the layout component that simplify any width calculations.

 ## Creating a layout

-This is an example of how to create a custom layout using Layout.
+This is an example of how to create a custom layout using the layout component.
 The example illustrates two useful concepts: adding a new type of content area ("icon") and how to handle grid areas that are not flush to the left of the page.

 <img src="/assets/images/examples/complex-document-layout.svg"/>